DigitalGeographyLab/BorderRegion_KDE/README.md

 #### Preprocess & KDE
 **N.B** when using dummy data, jump straight to step 4 as the above steps are already done to the dummy data.
 1. If the user's input data consists of H3 coordinates, then the user should first **Preprocess** the data so that those coordinates are converted to lat and long coordinates.
 The converted coordinates and the previous columns are saved to a DataFrame which is saved to a .csv file. **N.B** *The program accepts input data that is either in .parquet or .csv file format.*
-2. After the user has converted the H3 coordinates or if the user already has a dataset with lat and long coordinates, then the user can calculate the distance (geodesic, haversine, great circle) between the starting and ending point on each row in the dataset, this will create a new column in the DataFrame which also is saved to a new .csv file. **N.B** *.csv file format is the only format that the program accepts when loading data for the distance calculation.*
+2. After the user has converted the H3 coordinates or if the user already has a dataset with lat and long coordinates, then the user can calculate the distance (geodesic, haversine, great circle) between the start and end points on each row in the dataset, this will create a new column in the DataFrame which also is saved to a new .csv file. **N.B** *.csv file format is the only format that the program accepts when loading data for the distance calculation.*
 3. When the user has done preprocessing (if that was needed), then the user does not have to redo the Preprocessing again as long as the created .csv files are saved and the paths to them are found in the .env file as these files will be used in the KDE visualization.
 4. Now the user can proceed to the KDE visualization by selecting KDE in the first input question, this will print additional input questions about the KDE (questions below and example inputs):
    - **Do you want to do a KDE for a specific country pair or all country pairs (pair/all):** *pair*